 General liability insurance is not usually required by law, but business owners should be aware of situations when a licensing body, a client, or a lessor might require this common type of coverage.

 No, not usually.
 However some states include general liability insurance in their licensing criteria for construction contractors or developers.
-In California, for example, it's required for all contractors except handymen.
 To find out if your state requires coverage, see its licensing criteria.

 States usually require other types of commercial insurance for a wider range of professions.
 For example, most states require that businesses with employees carry workers’ compensation insurance.
 State laws also mandate how much commercial auto insurance coverage a business must purchase.

 Most small business owners purchase general liability insurance shortly after they start a business.
 Situations that drive business owners to get this policy include:

 Applying for a professional license.
 Real estate agents, dentists, and accountants need a license to practice in the United States.
 The requirements for a license could include general liability insurance.

 Clients and companies often require this insurance because it offers them reassurance about your business.
 Because general liability insurance covers many common lawsuits, clients know that your business's finances are relatively secure.
 Clients want to know that you'll be able to deliver the work you're contracted for and that a lawsuit or other covered event won't prevent you from finishing the job.